WHEREAS the Government of Alberta is responsible for the delivery of medical services to Albertans; and

 Moving forward, we are continuing the work of the Modernizing Alberta’s Primary Care System initiative and assessing alternative compensation models for family physicians and NPs.
 I am pleased to let you know that the work on a NP funding model is underway.

-RMA staff have collaborated and discussed this issue with the Nurse Practitioner Association of Alberta (NPAA) and will continue to monitor progress.
-Current advocacy efforts include the push for NPAA to be involved in the development process.
+RMA staff have collaborated and discussed this issue with the Nurse Practitioner Association of Alberta (NPAA) and are pleased with the new funding model for NPs in Alberta.